 We consider the impact on the rules governing choice of law, jurisdiction clauses and enforcement of judgments if the UK leaves the EU with no transitional arrangements.

-- in the event that a Withdrawal Agreement is not agreed or the Article 50 process is not extended prior to 29 March 2019 the UK will exit the European Union on 29 March 2019 with “no deal”
+- in the event that a Withdrawal Agreement is not agreed the UK will exit the European Union on 31 October 2019 with “no deal”

 - whilst a Withdrawal Agreement would retain the status quo throughout a transition period, a No Deal Brexit will lead to the loss of the reciprocal arrangements under the current regime, so will have an immediate impact upon the rules governing choice of law, the recognition of jurisdiction clauses and the enforcement of English court judgments, and

 - changes to the current regime will increase legal complexity to some extent, but the key area of commercial risk is the uncertainty as to how and to what the extent EU member state courts will recognise English jurisdiction clauses post-Brexit.

 Jurisdiction and governing law have always been complex areas for in-house lawyers, many of whom continually receive questions from internal stakeholders on such matters.
 Currently, the principal instruments governing choice of law, the recognition of choice of court agreements and the enforcement of English court judgments all emanate from the EU.